 First things first, download the Uber app and get a Uber India discount code by signing up with my invitation code:

 What cities currently have Uber in India?

 It’s good to note that not every city will have Uber in India, but it’s on the rise and growing all the time.

-So far as of 2020, Uber is available in;
+So far, Uber in India is available in;

 Bangalore – Delhi – Mumbai – Kolkata – Hyderabad – Chennai – Pune – Jaipur – Chandigarh – Ahmedabad – Kochi – Ajmer – Udaipur – Jodhpur – Surat – Vadodara – Bhubaneshwar – Guwahati – Coimbatore – Indore – Mysore – Nagpur – Vishakapatnam – Nashik – Thiruvananthapuram – Mangalore – Bhopal – Ludhiana – Lucknow